Paisa Tours: Guide to Medellin and Colombia

 There's dozens of hotels in Santa Marta, and many are pretty non-descript.
 I'll only list a few of the better, more interesting ones.

-Irotama - a "five star golf resort" that's in an "ecological complex", this option is very good value, and one of Santa Marta's best resorts.
+Irotama - a "five star golf resort" that's in an "ecological complex", this option is very good value, and one of Santa Marta's better big resorts.

 Hotel Mar Azul - a 55 room hotel in the centre of Rodadero.

-Also consider the chain hotels of Decameron Galeon, the Estellar Santamar and the Sol Arhuaco (a Solar owned hotel).
+Maybe also consider the chain hotels of Decameron Galeon, the Estelar Santamar and the Sol Arhuaco (a Solar owned hotel) - though they are all pretty non-descript.

 Taganga